FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 ```

 ## Scanning Terraform Files
-You can scan Terraform files by specificing a list of directories to scan:
+Scan Terraform files by specificing a list of directories to scan:
 ```yaml
 terraform:
   paths: